aristocratos/bpytop/README.md

 #* If mem box should be split to also show disks info.
 show_disks=True

+#* Filter out non physical disks.
+Set this to False to include network disks, RAM disks and similar.
+only_physical=True

+#* Read disks list from /etc/fstab.
+This also disables only_physical.
+use_fstab=False

 #* Set fixed values for network graphs, default "10M" = 10 Mibibytes, possible units "K", "M", "G", append with "bit" for bits instead of bytes, i.e "100mbit"
 net_download="100Mbit"
 net_upload="100Mbit"